Climate change, energy, water scarcity, mining, coastal management, and the need for conservation are just a few of the issues facing Australia today.

 The program is designed for highly motivated students who want to combine classroom-based studies with field-based experiential learning.
 Students may participate in this program in conjunction (before or after) with the CIEE Perth Arts and Sciences program.

 Students will have a brief orientation to Fremantle and Western Australia.
-Then before we leave for fieldwork at Ningaloo there will be introductory classes in marine ecology and field research methods.
+Before we leave for fieldwork at Ningaloo there will be introductory classes in marine ecology and field research methods.

 Students will then undertake field research at Ningaloo.
 The field research will include studying the biology, physiology, and ecology of marine plants and animals as well as human impact on, and conservation issues at, the Ningaloo Reef marine park.